 After the pull request has been submitted, it can be found on the Pull Request page of the Alluxio repository.

 After it is submitted, other developers in the community will review your pull request.
 Others may add comments or questions to your pull request.
+Tests and checks will also be run against the new changes to validate your changes are safe to merge.

 $ git add <modified files> $ git commit -m "<another commit message>" $ git push origin awesome_feature

 After all the comments and questions have been addressed in the pull request, reviewers will give your pull request an LGTM and approve the pull request.
-After at least one approval, a maintainer will merge your pull request into the Alluxio code base.
+After at least one approval, a maintainer will merge your pull request into the Alluxio codebase.

 Congratulations!
 You have successfully contributed to Alluxio!
 Thank you for joining the community!